 The questionnaire was split into three sections.
 Following a context statement about carabids and pest control, the first section measured awareness of carabids and their importance for NPC.
-In this section we also measured farmers' belief in their ability to identify carabids, and in the importance of carabids for pest control (see S1: Table S2 for details).
+In this section we also measured their belief in their ability to identify carabids, and in the importance of carabids for pest control (see S1 for details).
 At no point did we objectively assess the skill or ability of farmers to identify carabids, rather we designed the questionnaire to understand their belief in their ability and the extent to which this affected their attitudes to managing carabids for NPC.

-The second section focused on options for enhancing carabidmediated NPC on farmland.
+The second section focused on options for enhancing carabid mediated NPC on farmland.
 We based our questions around 16 FMPs identified in the literature to have effects on carabids (Table 1).
-The practices can be divided into the provision of suitable noncropped habitat (for which farmers can receive an AES subsidy) and changes in crop management that could also be part of an IPM strategy.^{1,24} To measure experience and implementation, we gathered data on current and past FMPs.
-To examine motivations, we also asked whether these were undertaken voluntarily or under subsidised AESs, and if they carried out any of the practices specifically for carabids.
-We measured behavioural intent by asking whether participants would consider carrying out or increasing the amount of the FMPs they carry out in order to benefit carabids.
+The practices can be divided into the provision of suitable non-cropped habitat (for which farmers can receive an AES subsidy) and changes in crop management that could also be part of an IPM strategy.

+1,24 In order to measure experience and implementation, we gathered data on current and past FMPs.
+To examine motivations, we also asked whether these were undertaken voluntarily or under subsidised AES, and if they carried out any of the practices specifically for carabids.
+We measured behavioural intent by asking whether they would consider carrying out or increasing the amount that they do of the FMPs in order to benefit carabids.
 We also asked about the barriers to implementing any of the FMPs.
-Respondents were asked how important they considered each FMP to be to sustainable pest control mediated by carabids, and they were asked how difficult they perceived undertaking the measures to be (both on a 7-point likert scale, see Table 2).
+Respondents were asked how important they considered each FMP to be, to sustainable pest control mediated by carabids, and they were asked how difficult they perceived undertaking the measures to be (both on a 7-point likert scale, see Table 2).